minprog/cs50x/fifteen/random/index.md

 Feel free to tweak the appropriate argument to `usleep` to speed up animation.
 In fact, you're welcome to alter the aesthetics of the game.
 For fun with "ANSI escape sequences," including color, take a look at our implementation of `clear` and check out <http://isthe.com/chongo/tech/comp/ansi_escapes.html> for more tricks.

 You're welcome to write your own functions and even change the prototypes of functions we wrote.
 But you may not alter the flow of logic in `main` itself so that we can automate some tests of your program once submitted.
 In particular, `main` must only return `0` if and when the user has actually won the game; non-zero values should be returned in any cases of error, as implied by our distribution code.

+## Hints for randomizing

+- You may start `init_randomized` by calling `init` to generate a guaranteed solvable configuration and then shuffle that randomly for some number of times.
+- Or you may place numbers randomly, check the solvability of the generated configuration and if it's not solvable, generate another random configuration.
+- Consult the [CS50 manual pages](https://manual.cs50.io) to find information on using the `random` and `srandom` functions.

 ## Testing